-If your bracket (braces) or band is still attached to the wire, you should leave it in place and put wax on it.
-If the wire comes out entirely, wrap the bracket (brace) with a tissue.
+If the bracket is a bit loose but still attached to the wire, just push it in its place and put some wax on it.
+But if the bracket comes entirely out, wrap it with some tissue.

 You can easily fix a loose wire by using a clean pair of tweezers to push it back in place.
 If it doesn’t work, just clip the loose end with a fingernail clipper and secure the sharp end with some wax.